safe-global/web-core/apps/web/src/markdown/terms/terms.md

 4. The recovery feature is provided free of charge and liability is limited pursuant to Section 18 below.

 # 9\.
-Are we responsible for notifying you about events occuring in your Safe Account? {#9.-are-we-responsible-for-notifying-you-about-events-occuring-in-your-safe-account?}
+Are we responsible for notifying you about events occurring in your Safe Account? {#9.-are-we-responsible-for-notifying-you-about-events-occuring-in-your-safe-account?}

 1. We shall not be responsible for notifying you of any interactions or events occurring in your Safe Account, be it on the Blockchain, third-party interfaces, within any other infrastructure, or our Services.